datanav/docs/documentation/data-management/data-management.rst

     }
   }

-In this particular pipe we have set our own :ref:`cron expression <cron_expressions>`.
+In this particular pipe we have set our own :ref:`cron expression <cron-expressions>`.
 Pipes between datasets runs automatically (unless disabled) every 30 seconds by default.
 Pipes connected to a system, such as this, runs automatically every 15 minutes by default.
 In this particular case we wanted a more rapid flow.

 Tips for global datasets
 ------------------------